lankp/lankp.github.io/index.md

 ## About

 I am a second year PhD mathematics student at the University of South Carolina under the supervision of [Dr. Matthew Ballard](https://www.matthewrobertballard.com).
+Previously, I was a M.Sc. student at the University of New Mexico and was advised by [Dr. Alexandru Buium](http://www.math.unm.edu/~buium).
+Besides doing mathematics, you can find me running [trail races](https://runsignup.com/Race/SC/Greenville/ParisMountain) and listening to music.

 ## Research

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block